JazeBlack/mental-health-datathon/README.md

   - **User-friendly Interaction:** The system prompts the user with relevant questions, and responses are processed efficiently.
 ---
 ## Datasets Feature Engineering
-  - **Phase 1:** Handling the MCQ Questionnaire Without a Target Column The Mental Health Disorder MCQ questionnaire did not initially contain a target column, which is essential for applying Logistic Regression.
-To address this, we leveraged the Upper Confidence Bound (UCB) algorithm, a technique from Reinforcement Learning, to perform feature engineering.
+###Phase 1:** Handling the MCQ Questionnaire Without a Target Column
+  -The Mental Health Disorder MCQ questionnaire did not initially contain a target column, which is essential for applying Logistic Regression.
+To address this, we leveraged the Upper Confidence Bound (UCB) algorithm, a technique from Reinforcement Learning, to
+    perform feature engineering.
 Using UCB, we identified patterns and structured the responses to create a synthetic target column.
 This enabled us to apply Logistic Regression on the engineered data, improving the model’s ability to detect mental health issues based on the questionnaire.
 ---
 ## Model Accuracy
   - Phase 1 Binary Classification: 91%